hyperledger/firefly-fir/text/0012-namespace-isolation.md

 The top-level keys for `database`, `blockchain`, `dataexchange`, `sharedstorage`, and `tokens` will be deprecated in favor of the new ones above (nested under `plugins`).
+The old keys will still be parsed if the new ones are unset (ie `plugins.blockchain` will take precedence, but `blockchain` will be read as a fallback).

-All of these new keys will now support an array of plugins (similar to how the current `tokens` key is structured).
+All of the new keys will now support an array of plugins (similar to how the current `tokens` key is structured).
 Type-specific config will always be nested in a sub-key (meaning the current tokens config such as `url` moves into an `fftokens` sub-key, to mirror how other plugins are structured).
 Config restrictions: